 Jump to:

-What is Hong Kong Style Mango Pancake?
+What is Hong Kong Mango Pancake?

 Hong Kong Style Mango Pancake is a delicious cream filled vibrant yellow crepe with mango.
 The combination of that cooled whipped cream with a sweet delicious ripe mango inside wrapped in a soft egg flavoured crepe is incredibly delicious!
-It's a common dessert served at Chinese restaurants for dim sum.

-I love to enjoy this delight anytime it's available as it's too good to pass up!
 The contrasting textures and sweet taste of the mango is absolutely heavenly.
 If you love mangoes, crepes and whipped cream, you will LOVE this recipe so much.
 Chinese Mango Pancakes are also easy to make at home with minimal ingredients.

 Please scroll down to below recipe card for exact measurements.